 The best thing is the beautiful old car (pictured) rusting away in the garage.

-The $3US admission fee (despite what the website says) goes straight to the Government”.
+The $3US admission fee (despite what the website says) goes straight to the Government.

 I had written all this up on Travbuddy, one of the two travel websites that was pulled from under me in the space of 15 months and led me, against all logic given my technophobia, to get my own site here.
-It is pleasing to dig up some of this old stuff that I so painstakingly wrote up over so many years and this is a good excuse to dig out some old images.
+It is pleasing to dig up some of this old stuff that I so painstakingly comosed over so many years and this is a good excuse to dig out some old images.

 I am sure I shall be returning to Burma in future diaries as it is one of my favourite countries but for now, in keeping with the peripatetic Nature of this site, let’s head to Halifax.
 Isn’t peripatetic another lovely word?
 Apparently if you write it with a capital P it refers to the Aristotelian school of philosophy as the great philosopher used to teach his subject whilst ambling about the Lyceum in Athens.
 That sounds like my kind of school, wandering about one of the great ancient cities of the world talking esoteric nonsense with a bunch of like-minded lunatics.

 Have you ever thought about what a philosopher actually does?
 Sit about all day looking out of the window and thinking?
 It’s hardly heavy lifting, is it?
 I would do that but I live in an ugly street with a warehouse and offices opposite so I just think a lot without the window-gazing component.
-I wonder is it necessary for the cognitive process.
+I wonder if it is necessary for the cognitive process.
 I actually do a lot of my thinking whilst out walking alone so perhaps I am a little Aristotelian, never thought about it before.